Onboarding Emails: Examples, Sequences, and Templates

 One CTA per email.
 Every competing link costs you clicks on the one that matters.

-Always include an unsubscribe on marketing-style onboarding emails.
-It’s required, and it protects sender reputation.
+Always include an unsubscribe on marketing-style onboarding emails, required, and it protects sender reputation.

 The feature-dump.
 New users can act on one thing, not ten.